What we believe

 Organisations such as Fathers Network Scotland have started to carry out work to help 'dad proof' services, to help professionals to understand why they need to change.
 For some, truly engaging with fathers is a huge step.
 To have a large scale impact across Scotland, much more work is needed.
 We want all of our children to have the best start, we know if they have the best start they can, that outcomes later in life are better.
 We are part of the social change that needs to happen.
 We take opportunities to speak to a wide and diverse audience about Dads and children, and talk about what Dads tell us they want.
 We attend conferences to talk about the importance of fathers, and to talk about the small steps organisations can take that will make a difference.
 We feed into local and national policy on parenting.
 We are members of The Scottish Government's National Father's Advisory Board, as well as the Scottish Parliament's Cross Party on Shared Parenting.
 We need societal change for the sake of our children, but also for the sake of all our Dads, we want all of our Dads to feel supported and valued.
 We were founded in 2011 and became a registered charity in 2013.

-We have three employees.
+We have four employees.